-- Inflation pressure: A measure of the amount of air in a tire. - Standard load: A class of P-metric or Metric tires designed to carry a maximum load at 35 psi [37 psi (2.5 bar) for Metric tires].
-Increasing the inflation pressure beyond this pressure will not increase the tire's load-carrying capability. - Extra load: A class of P-metric or Metric tires designed to carry a heavier maximum load at 41 psi [43 psi (2.9 bar) for Metric tires].
-Increasing the inflation pressure beyond this pressure will not increase the tire's load-carrying capability. - kPa: Kilopascal, a metric unit of air pressure. - PSI: Pounds per square inch, a standard unit of air pressure. - Cold tire pressure: The tire pressure when the vehicle has been stationary and out of direct sunlight for an hour or more and prior to the vehicle being driven for 1 mile (1.6 kilometers). - Recommended inflation pressure: The cold inflation pressure found on the Safety Compliance Certification Label (affixed to either the door hinge pillar, door-latch post, or the door edge that meets the door-latch post, next to the driver's seating position) or Tire Label located on the B-Pillar or the edge of the driver's door. - B-pillar: The structural member at the side of the vehicle behind the front door. - Bead area of the tire: Area of the tire next to the rim. - Sidewall of the tire: Area between the bead area and the tread. - Tread area of the tire: Area of the perimeter of the tire that contacts the road when mounted on the vehicle. - Rim: The metal support (wheel) for a tire or a tire and tube assembly upon which the tire beads are seated.
+- Inflation pressure: A measure of the amount of air in a tire. - Standard load: A class of P-metric or Metric tires designed to carry a maximum load at set pressure.
+For example: For P-metric tires 35 psi (2.4 bar) or 36 (2.5 bar) depending on tire size and for Metric tires 36 psi (2.5 bar).
+Increasing the inflation pressure beyond this pressure will not increase the tire capability. - Extra load: A class of P-metric or Metric tires designed to carry a heavier maximum load at 42 psi (2.9 bar).
+Increasing the inflation pressure beyond this pressure will not increase the tire's load-carrying capability. - kPa: KiloPascal, a metric unit of air pressure. - PSI: Pounds per square inch, a standard unit of air pressure. - Cold tire pressure: The tire pressure when the vehicle has been stationary and out of direct sunlight for an hour or more and prior to the vehicle being driven for 1 mile (1.6 kilometers). - Recommended inflation pressure: The cold inflation pressure found on the Safety Compliance Certification Label (affixed to either the door hinge pillar, door-latch post, or the door edge that meets the door-latch post, next to the driver's seating position) or Tire Label located on the B-Pillar or the edge of the driver's door. - B-pillar: The structural member at the side of the vehicle behind the front door. - Bead area of the tire: Area of the tire next to the rim. - Sidewall of the tire: Area between the bead area and the tread. - Tread area of the tire: Area of the perimeter of the tire that contacts the road when mounted on the vehicle. - Rim: The metal support (wheel) for a tire or a tire and tube assembly upon which the tire beads are seated.